 Registry of Regulations

-The original regulation number, as well as the latest amending regulation number are always found at the beginning of our consolidations, like so:
+The original regulation number and the latest amending regulation number are always found at the beginning of our consolidations:

 The full text of most of Nova Scotia's regulations are available online.
 If the regulations are available online, you will see a link to the online version next to the name of the regulations in the Regulations by Act index.